Norwegian version of this page

 It is possible to apply for an extension after the original agreement has expired.

-You must complete an extension application form together with your main supervisor, and must devise a new and detailed progress report for the extension.
+You must complete an extension application form together with your main supervisor, and must devise a new and detailed progress plan for the extension.

 The application form must be sent to the department you have been admitted to, which will make a recommendation before the application is sent to the faculty for a final decision.